-2007 2006 2005

-(in millions)

-December 31:

-Cash, cash equivalents, and short-term and long-term marketable securities \$ 257.3 \$ 329.8 \$ 345.0

-Working capital \$ 227.8 \$ 278.4 \$ 326.1

-Year ended December 31:

-Cash provided by (used in):

-Operating activities \$ (92.7) \$ (50.4) \$ (101.9)

-Investing activities \$ 170.4 \$ 26.0 \$ 15.5

-Financing activities \$ 12.3 \$ 31.7 \$ (34.3)

-Capital expenditures (included in investing activities above) \$ 1.2 \$ 1.6 \$ 1.6
+2008 (in r 2007 nillions) 2006 December 31: · ĺ Cash, cash equivalents, and short-term and long-term marketable securities \$ 217.8 \$ 257.3 \$ 329.8 Working capital \$ 155.2 \$ 227.8 \$ 278.4 Year ended December 31: Cash provided by (used in): Operating activities \$ (140.9) \$ (92.7) \$ (50.4) Investing activities \$ 105.9 \$ 170.4 \$ 26.0 Financing activities \$ 104.9 \$ 12.3 \$ 31.7 Capital expenditures (included in investing activities above) \$ 0.7 \$ 1.2 \$ 1.6

 Sources and Uses of Cash.
-Due to our significant research and development expenditures, we have not been profitable and have generated operating losses since we were incorporated in 1991 through 1996 and in 1999 through 2007.
-As such, we have funded our research and development operations through sales of equity securities, the issuance of convertible subordinated notes, cash received from customers, and collaborative arrangements.
-As of December 31, 2007, approximately \$0.9 million of marketable securities were classified as long-term assets on the condensed consolidated balance sheet as they had been in an unrealized loss position for longer than six months and we had the ability to hold them until the carrying value recovers, which may be longer than one year.
-At December 31, 2007, we had available cash, cash equivalents, and short-term and long-term marketable securities of \$257.3 million.
-Our cash and marketable securities balances are held in a variety of interest-bearing instruments including obligations of U.S. government agencies, high-grade corporate bonds, asset backed and mortgage backed securities and money market accounts.
+Due to our significant research and development expenditures, we have not been profitable and have generated operating losses since we were incorporated in 1991 through 1996 and in 1999 through 2008.
+As such, we have funded our research and development operations through sales of equity securities, the issuance of convertible notes, cash received from customers, and collaborative arrangements.
+As of December 31, 2008, approximately \$19.8 million of marketable securities were classified as long-term assets on the consolidated balance sheet as they had been in an unrealized loss position for longer than six months and we have the intent and ability to hold them until the carrying value recovers, which may be longer than one year.
+At December 31, 2008, we had available cash, cash equivalents, and short-term and long-term marketable securities of \$217.8 million.
+Our cash and marketable securities balances are held in a variety of interest-bearing instruments including money market accounts, obligations of U.S. government agencies, high-grade corporate bonds, and asset backed and mortgage backed securities.
 Available cash is invested in accordance with our investment policy's primary objectives of liquidity, safety of principal and diversity of investments.
+Recent distress in the financial markets has had an adverse impact on financial market activities including, among other things, extreme volatility in security prices, severely diminished liquidity and credit availability, rating downgrades of certain investments and declining valuations of others.
+We have assessed the implications of these factors on our current business and determined that there had not been a significant impact to our financial position, results of operations or liquidity during 2008.

 Cash used in Operating Activities.
+The \$48.2 million increase in cash used in operating activities from 2007 to 2008 was due primarily to the increase in our net loss.
 The \$42.3 million increase in cash used in operating activities from 2006 to 2007 was due primarily to the \$40.0 million nonrefundable upfront fee received from Pfizer in January 2006.
-The \$51.5 million decrease in cash used in operating activities from 2005 to 2006 was also due primarily to the \$40.0 million upfront fee received from Pfizer in January 2006.